POPWorldMedia/POPForums/README.md

 https://github.com/POPWorldMedia/POPForums.Sample

 ## Prerequisites:
-* .NET v8.
+* .NET v9.
 * npm and Node.js to build the front-end.
 * AzureKit optionally requires Redis for two-level cache, Azure Search for Search.
-* AzureKit optionally requires an Azure Storage account for queues and Azure Functions.
+* AzureKit optionally requires an Azure Storage account for image storage, queues and Azure Functions.
 * ElasticKit optionally requires ElasticSearch for search.
-* Works great on Windows and Linux.
+* Works great on Windows, Mac and Linux.
 * Build with Visual Studio or JetBrains Rider.